How mentoring is helping us develop the research stars of the future

 “I am hoping to find a new therapy – that is what motivates me,” says Arya.
 “Having David’s support means a lot, and so does the support of the BHF.
 Without both of those, I wouldn’t be here.”

 Dr Grieve says his role is to “supervise, advise and mentor” while Arya does the hands-on project work.
-Despite being at an early stage in her PhD, she’s already displaying the traits for independent research.
+She’s already displaying the traits for independent research.

 “When you see someone with potential, you want to support them,” says Dr Grieve.
 “Although she is at an early stage, she has plans for her future career.”
 Arya’s long-term aim is to return to her native Afghanistan and set up a lab.

 “Research is non-existent there,” she says.
 “I want to be one of the first people setting up a research centre and motivating and encouraging students.”
 Global movement and scientists working together across borders are beneficial for research, says Dr Grieve.

 “We encourage people to go away [to work].
 Labs do things differently around the world; you can learn from that and it promotes collaboration.”